notshi/dquery/readme.md

 <p align="right"><a href="#tada-introduction">To Top</a></p>

-## Display the number of top-tier humanitarian activities for multiple countries
+## Find humanitarian activities at activity level for multiple countries

+Use `distinct` to *only* count unique activities to avoid double counting.

+Replace `count(distinct aid)` with `distinct aid` to get a list of identifiers instead.

 ```sql
 SELECT count(distinct aid) FROM xson WHERE